danielkarl888/Whatsapp-Clone/README.md

 ## Project Purpose 🎯

 The **WhatsApp Clone** project aims to replicate the core functionality of the popular messaging app, WhatsApp.
 The purpose of this project is to provide a platform for real-time messaging, where users can interact with each other, manage contacts, and send messages in real time.
-This clone focuses on demonstrating the integration of backend services, real-time communication via **SignalR**, and server-client interaction in a modern web application.
-It is a learning project built with the goal of improving our understanding of API development, real-time features, and modern web technologies.
+This clone focuses on demonstrating the integration of backend services, real-time communication via SignalR, and server-client interaction in a modern web application.
+It is a learning project built with the goal of improving our understanding of RESTful API development for users and contacts, real-time features, and modern web technologies.

 ---